-There are multiple variants of vertical cardboard baler machines, such as light-duty balers and heavy-duty balers.
+There are multiple variants and sizes of vertical cardboard baler machines, such as light-duty balers and heavy-duty balers.
 As you can imagine, a bale produced by a light-duty baler will be smaller and lighter compared to a heavy-duty baler.

 Compacting cardboard with a baler is a great solution to minimize the volume of cardboard boxes.
 Baling machines efficiently compact large quantities of cardboard into tightly compressed bales.
 This results in a clean working environment, and the voluminous material requires less floor space.

 Baling your cardboard waste is also beneficial for recycling the material because a baler helps separate the cardboard from other waste streams.
 Therefore, a cardboard bale is valuable to recycling companies, making cardboard bales worth money.

 This article focuses on vertical balers.
 These can be easily installed at almost any organization and reduce the cardboard volume by up to 90%.

 Small, medium, and large bales

 There is no single answer to the weight and dimensions of a cardboard bale because vertical balers are available in various sizes.